rng-guy/NFSMWBartender/README.txt

       03: Clarified comments about "NFSMW LimitAdjuster" in "Cars.ini" file and README
       04: Improved performance slightly by removing redundant assembly instructions

-   12.00: Added fix for vanilla bug of helicopters casting incorrect static shadows
+   12.00: Added fix for vanilla helicopter shadows and further improved performance